-A regular check-up for your furnace isn’t always top of mind or convenient.
-However, as we approach the colder months, now is the smartest time to make sure your furnace is ready to provide you maximum comfort throughout the cold season.
+A regular check-up for your furnace is probably at the bottom of your to-do list.
+However, as we approach the frostier months, now is the smartest time to guarantee your furnace is ready to provide you maximum comfort throughout the season.

 Among the leading ways to prevent a breakdown and make sure it runs as it should is with yearly scheduled tune-ups on your furnace

 .
-Just like all mechanical equipment, the useful life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are working efficiently.
-In addition, regular cleanings can help pinpoint concerns before they become big problems and you end up paying emergency rates on a cold winter night.
-Plus, because furnaces burn fuel to make it hot, it’s important to inspect all the various components to ensure there aren’t any ruptures or leaks that could impact the safety of your home.
+Just like all mechanical equipment, the life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are working efficiently.
+In addition, regular cleanings can help pinpoint issues before they become big problems and you end up cashing out for emergency rates on a cold winter night.
+Plus, because furnaces burn fuel to provide the heat, it’s important to inspect all the various pieces to ensure there aren’t any ruptures or leaks that could impact the safety of your home.
 Taking the time to schedule a tune-up, even when it’s not making that odd rattling noise you’ve been ignoring, will save you time, stress, and money throughout the heating season.

 Is it true my warranty is voided if I don’t get my furnace serviced?